 That meat won’t grind itself, and it sure won’t stuff itself into the casings.
 We’d recommend one of our Big Bite Grinders and a Mighty Bite Sausage Stuffer.
 You might also consider a Meat Mixer and a meat lug.
 The mixer makes stirring in those seasonings much easier.
 Saves you from those dreaded frozen fingers, too.

 LEM seasoning packets will specify how much meat to use, so once you’ve ground your meat, measure out the appropriate poundage for your seasonings.
 Our Summer Sausage packages come in 5 and 25 lb. sizes.
-If you’re using the 5 lb version, add one packet of seasoning to 5 ounces of water, mix until dissolved, then mix the solution with your meat until tacky.
+If you’re using the 5 lb version/fat blend, add one packet of seasoning and the included Cure to 5 ounces of water, mix until dissolved, then mix the solution with your meat until tacky.
 The water ensures even distribution of the seasoning in the final product, so make sure you complete that step.
 If you plan on adding cheese, do it now.
 We love our hi-temp cheddar cheese with our jalapeño summer sausage seasoning, but feel free to try other combinations.

 Press the meat into your sausage stuffer, being sure to push hard enough to force out any air pockets.
 Attach your fibrous casing to the sausage stuffer nozzle and crank the sausage stuffer to fill the casing.
-Since fibrous casings are much stronger than collagen or natural casings and can handle more strain, you can squeeze those tight while packing.
-If you decide to use a collagen casing instead, use less pressure.
+Stuff the casings tightly but do not overfill.
+Overfilling may cause bursting of the casing during the cooking process.

 Once you’ve stuffed the sausage and sealed the ends, roll them back and forth to remove any air inside.
 Let the sausage rest overnight in your fridge so the flavors can mingle.
 The next day, you’ll want to cook in either the oven or smoker.
-For an oven finish, preheat the oven to 300°F. Bake for 1 hour or until internal temperature reaches 165°F. Remove and cool.
-To finish in a smoker, preheat the smoker to 180°F and smoke the sausage until the internal temperature measures 165°F. Remove and cool.
-For a fast cool down, after cooking in the oven, place your sausage log into cold water for five or ten minutes to drop the temperature and stop the cooking.
+For an oven finish, preheat the oven to 185°F. Place room temperature sausage in the oven and bake until internal temperature reaches 165°F. Remove and cool.
+To finish in a smoker, preheat the smoker to 145°F, open the dampers, place room temperature sausage logs into the smoker and dry for the first hour.
+Then turn the smoker up to 180°F, add your wood chips and smoke for 2-3 hours.
+To finish the sausage raise the temperature to 185°F, add water to your smoker, close the dampers and cook until the internal temperature measures 165°F. Remove and cool.
+For a fast cool down, place your sausage logs into cold water for five or ten minutes to drop the temperature and stop the cooking.
 This will also minimize the wrinkling of the casing, making your casing skins more appealing.

 Refrigerate or freeze the finished product.
 The next time you’re in the mood, break out the summer sausage, pour a cold one, and enjoy!